tribeshq/tribes/README.md

 #### Frontend

 #### Contracts

+The smart contracts include a comprehensive set of DeFi primitives and cross-chain infrastructure.
+The contract suite features **delegate call operations** for enhanced security and modularity, **cross-chain NFT functionality** using Chainlink CCIP for seamless asset transfers across blockchains, and **Vlayer integration** with WebProofs that enables verification of social media profile ownership (X, Instagram, etc.) through TLSNotary and zero-knowledge proofs.
+The system also includes **asset contracts** comprising a Stablecoin and Collateral token for the debt capital market operations.

 > [!WARNING]
 > Make sure that all variables are defined in the .env file, which can be created with `make env`, before running any of the contract-related commands below.